-The activities are planned for the development of twinning programs between Italian SPAMI/MPA and SPAMI/MPA of the Mediterranean subregions of which Italy is part, in order to promote networking and standardize management.
-The project aims to support best practices and experience sharing between SPAMI/MPA twins, develop capacity and engage civil society organizations (CSOs).
+Inside the project, some activities for the development of twinning programs between Italian SPAMI/MPA and SPAMI/MPA of the Mediterranean subregions of which Italy is part, have been planned in order to promote networking and standardise management.
+The project aims to support best practices and experience sharing between SPAMI MPA twins, strengthen the MPAs' capacity-building, involve local population and NGO with the goal to guarantee effective management of SPAMIs.

-During the kick-off meeting in Torre Cerrano in February 2019, four SPAMI twinning agreements were signed:
+During the kick-off meeting in in February 2019, four SPAMI twinning agreements were signed: